Educorreia932/FEUP-PRI/Information Retrieval/README.md

 docker run --rm -p 8983:8983 -t -i solr:latest
 ```

-If the previous step's run doesn't work, set the line endings of startup.sh to LF
+If the previous step's run doesn't work, set the line endings of startup.sh to LF.

 To check a container's ID: